Code-Institute-Submissions/MS1-Portfolio-4/README.md

     -   #### Imagery
-        -   All images were created and provided by Juan Pablo Tazzioli, in some cases we used large images that had inscriptions on them explaining each project, in other cases the images are self-explained.
+        -   All images were created and provided by Juan Pablo Tazzioli, in some cases we used large images that had inscriptions on them explaining each project, in other cases the images are self-explained or there is a text above the image with a description of the project.

 #### Wireframes